Skip to content

 • Facilitate access to intersectional research that can be applied to decision-making in government and industry

-This programme is intended for research that is applied and open, meaning the research seeks to answer a real-world question and should be openly published and made available to the scientific community at no cost.
+This program is intended for research that is applied and open, meaning the research seeks to answer a real-world question and should be openly published and made available to the scientific community at no cost.
 The Foundation supports research involving human or animal subjects when the project has been certified by a responsible body to be ethical and in compliance with local law.
 It is the responsibility of the Principal Investigator of the project to obtain these certifications.

 Areas of Focus